Robust targeted exploration for systems with non-stochastic disturbances: Targeted Exploration

-In order to compute the amplitudes of the exploration inputs $U_\mathrm{e}$, a few challenges need to be addressed.
-Note that Inequality \eqref{eq:pe5} depends on $X$ and $\Phi$ quadratically, which further depend on the amplitudes of the exploration inputs $U_\mathrm{e}$ \eqref{eq:exploration_controller}, as well as the disturbance $w$.
-Furthermore, since the true dynamics $A_\mathrm{tr},\,B_\mathrm{tr}$ are uncertain, the linear mapping from the input sequence to the state sequence is not known.
+Finally, applying the Schur complement twice to \eqref{eq:expgoal_schur} yields the exploration goal \eqref{eq:exp_goal2}. $ \square$ \end{pf}}{} To compute the amplitudes of the exploration inputs $U_\mathrm{e}$, a few challenges need to be addressed.
+Note that Inequality \eqref{eq:pe5} depends on $X$ and $\Phi$ quadratically, which further depend on the amplitudes of the exploration inputs $U_\mathrm{e}$ \eqref{eq:exploration_controller} and the disturbance $w$.
+Furthermore, due to uncertain true dynamics $A_\mathrm{tr},\,B_\mathrm{tr}$, the linear mapping from the input sequence to the state sequence is not known.